-As explained in Neighborhood Analysis section, the West Lots are eight city-owned parcels encompassing 9.43 acres that contain vacant sites, surface parking lots, a skate park, and the City's Lifeguard Headquarters among other temporary uses.
+As explained in Neighborhood Analysis section, the West Lots are eight city-owned parcels encompassing 9.43 acres that contain vacant sites, surface parking lots, a skate park, and the City's Ocean Rescue Headquarters, among other temporary uses.
 The June 2018 Plan for the West Lots envisioned low-impact, active, civic, and social uses along with public art, resiliency, and sustainability elements on the parcels.
+The G.O.
+Bond project #29 has allocated funding for this purpose.

-- Support development of active public uses like green spaces, splash pads, exercise equipment, and other recreation facilities and amenities. - Engage in public-private partnerships to produce revenue generating uses to increase residential, commercial and recreational opportunities. - Provide active uses like markets, commercial village, and hospitality facilities to support the neighboring passive park. - Incorporate resilience and sustainability elements. - Improve parking and transit access.
+- Support development of active public uses like green spaces, splash pads, athletic fields, exercise equipment, and other recreation facilities and amenities. - Engage in public-private partnerships to produce revenue generating uses to increase residential, commercial, and recreational opportunities. - Provide active uses like markets, commercial village, and hospitality facilities to support the neighboring passive park. - Incorporate resilience and sustainability elements. - Improve parking and transit access.